Incorporating curved geometry in cosmological simulations: Methodology

 The basic idea of our approach is to embed a patch of a curved Friedmann--Lema\^itre--Robertson--Walker (FLRW) spacetime, which shall contain any observations we wish to model, into an exterior solution that is spatially flat, so that periodic boundaries can be employed.
 The junction conditions for joining different solutions of Einstein's equations have been worked out in full generality in a work by Israel \cite{Israel:1966rt}.
 Using these prescriptions, one finds that any spherical patch of a FLRW spacetime with pressureless matter and arbitrary curvature, truncated at some fixed comoving radius, can be embedded into the Schwarzschild solution.
 The resulting spacetime is an exact solution to Einstein's equation describing a uniform ball of matter undergoing free expansion in vacuum.

 This solution is not yet what we want since Schwarzschild only becomes flat asymptotically at spatial infinity.
 However, we can repeat the process once more and embed the Schwarzschild solution (which embeds the curved FLRW model) into an outer flat FLRW model.
 We can then fit the entire system into a cubic simulation box with periodic boundary conditions.
 The setup is illustrated in Fig. \ref{fig:setup}.
-A similar idea was originally proposed by Einstein \& Straus \cite{Einstein:1945id} to model an expanding universe filled with stars.
+A similar idea was originally proposed by Einstein \& Straus \cite{Einstein:1945id} to model an expanding universe filled with stars, and we emphasise once again that this construction is exact for dust-like matter.
 For the second matching radius to be larger than the radius of the curved interior FLRW patch, the curvature of the latter has to be positive, modelling a closed Universe.
 For small values of the curvature parameter, the two matching radii approach the same value, merging into one as the curvature goes to zero and the solution simply becomes a continuous flat FLRW spacetime.
 Open FLRW patches can also be embedded, but one needs to add some compensating mass shell inside the vacuum region to obtain a plausible sequence of matching radii.
 In this work, we avoid this minor complication and focus on embedding closed FLRW patches, but we keep our derivations general in most places so that the open case can be treated with minimal adjustments.

 In Fig.~\ref{fig:setup}, we also indicate two possible choices to place an observer inside the curved patch.
 Observer A is at the center of the patch, observing a curved Universe in all directions up to the inner matching radius $r_1$.
 While this might be the most obvious choice, we have to keep in mind that simulations always need to trade volume against resolution (for a fixed number of particles).
 If the observations we want to model go to some maximum redshift $z_\mathrm{max}$, this determines the minimum value of $r_1$ and thus puts a corresponding limit on the resolution.
 However, if the observations cover only a part of the sky, we may place the observer off centre to allow a larger redshift coverage or, equivalently, a smaller $r_1$ for the same $z_\mathrm{max}$.
 This situation is illustrated with observer B in the figure, who sits close to the perimeter of the curved patch and observes a cone-shaped field of view towards the far side of the patch.